MEXAS: Design

 Later the supplier of the ceramic tiles was changed to fix these problems.

 Applications

 MEXAS is used on several vehicles of the German Army like the ATF Dingo, Fuchs 1A7 or the Panzerhaubitze 2000.
 Some versions of the Leopard 2 MBT utilize MEXAS-H armour at the hull.

 Prior deployment on peace-keeping missions, vehicles of different countries have been fitted with MEXAS.
 Norwegian M113s and German MAN trucks have been fitted with MEXAS prior their deployment in KFOR.
 Some Canadian Leopard 1s, M113s and LAVs have been upgraded with MEXAS.
 Uparmoured Canadian Leopard 1s have been used in the KFOR and as part of the ISAF in Afghanistan.
-Other vehicles protected by MEXAS armour include versions of the Swedish Pansarbandvagn 302 and Combat Vehicle 90, the Austrian ASCOD Ulan, the Véhicule de l'Avant Blindé, the Textron M1117 Armored Security Vehicle, the Coyote Reconnaissance Vehicle, the ST Kinetics Bionix AFV and the US Stryker vehicles.
+Other vehicles protected by MEXAS armour include versions of the Swedish Pansarbandvagn 302 and Combat Vehicle 90, the Greek variant Leopard 2 HEL, the Austrian ASCOD Ulan, the Véhicule de l'Avant Blindé, the Textron M1117 armored security vehicle, the Coyote reconnaissance vehicle, the ST Kinetics Bionix AFV and the US Stryker vehicles.